Here is a link to my audio podcast “Nugget Man.”

 The chicken nugget began with devising a way to separate chicken meat from the bones.
 Dr. Baker did this by adapting a machine used for de-boning beef.
 “That was very important for new chicken products,” Jackie explained.

-Reenie, who was sitting nearby as I wielded my microphone, chimed in at this point with a key nugget of information.
+Reenie, who was sitting nearby, chimed in at this point with a key nugget of information.
 “Dad developed the idea of holding meat together so nothing was wasted,” she explained.

-Then there’s Dr. B’s other big claim to fame and the one that sparked my original sleuthing about this man with a passion for poultry.
+Then there’s Dr. B’s other big claim to fame.
 It’s known in Ithaca — and widely eaten in much of New York State – as Cornell Barbecue Chicken.

 The key to this barbecue chicken is the sauce used for basting along with a specially designed outdoor barbecue and double rack that made turning large numbers of halved chicken easy.